gardener/landscaper/docs/development/deployer-extensions.md

 For better control on when and how often the deploy item is reconciled, it is also possible to provide a cron schedule via `continuousReconcile.cron`.
 Apart from standard cron specification, some keywords like `@daily` are also supported.
 Please note that the cron schedule specifies reconciliation at certain times rather than after certain intervals, so unlike for the `every` option, this could cause additional reconciliations directly after regular ones (for example: a cron schedule which will cause a reconciliation every day at 8am will trigger it even if the deploy item has been changed - and thus reconciled - at 7:59am).

 Specifying both `every` and `cron` will lead to a validation error (except for the `mock` deploy item, where the config is not validated, here the `cron` will take precedence).

+To temporarily disable continuous reconciliation without changing the spec of the deploy item, the annotation `continuousreconcile.extensions.landscaper.gardener.cloud/active: "false"` can be used.